Fakfak Regency

-Fakfak Regency - formerly spelt "Fak-Fak" - is a regency of West Papua province of Indonesia.
-It covers an area of 14,320 km2, and had a population of 66,828 at the 2010 Census and 87,894 at the 2020 Census.
-The administrative centre is the town of Fakfak.
+Fakfak Regency is a regency of West Papua province of Indonesia.
+It covers an area of 14,320 km2, and had a population of 66,828 at the 2010 Census and 87,894 at the 2020 Census; the official estimate as at mid 2023 was 88,884 (comprising 45,360 males and 43,520 females)..
+The regency and its eponymous capital, Fakfak, are notable for being Muslim-majority regency in the Protestant-majority island of Papua due to historic trading ties.

 Geography

-Fakfak Regency was divided in 2002 into a reduced Fakfak Regency and a new Kaimana Regency, created by Law No. 26 of 2002, to be precise dated 12 November 2002.
+Fakfak Regency was divided in 2002 into a reduced Fakfak Regency and a new Kaimana Regency, created by Law No. 26 of 2002, to be precise effective on 25 October 2002.
 The regency is geographically located at 131º 531 0311 east longitude - 133º 291 1911 east longitude and 2º 301 5811 – 3º 571 5111 LS.
-The land area of Fakfak Regency, following the division of 2002, is 14,320 km2, consisting originally of 4 (four districts) which were later divided into 9 (nine) districts (sub-divided into 106 villages) in 2004, and subsequently re-divided into 17 districts (sub-divided into 149 villages), of which the largest of Karas Distrik.
+The land area of Fakfak Regency, following the division of 2002, is 14,320 km2, consisting originally of 4 (four districts) which were later divided into 9 (nine) districts (subdivided into 106 villages) in 2004, and subsequently redivided into 17 districts (subdivided into 149 villages), of which the largest of Karas Distrik.

-Administrative Districts
+Administrative districts

 At the 2010 Census, the regency comprised nine districts (distrik), but subsequently eight additional districts have been created by splitting the original districts.
-These are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (142 rural desa and 7 urban kelurahan(a) in total) and offshore islands in each district, and its post code.
+These are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (142 rural kampung and 7 urban kelurahan(a) in total) and offshore islands in each district, and its post code.

 Note: (a) the 7 kelurahan are Fakfak Selatan (South Fakfak) and Fakfak Utara (North Fakfak) in Fakfak District, Danawaria in Fakfak Tengah District, Kokas Kota (Kokas Town) in Kokas District, and Dulanpokpok, Wagom and Wagom Utara in Pariwari District. (b) the populations of the eight new districts in 2010 are included in the figures for the original districts from which each was later split off. (c) the number of offshore islands in each of the eight new districts are included in the figures for the original districts from which each was later split off.